BradleyCodeU/bradleycodeu.github.io/_apcsp/py/105PyModuloFun.md

 | peopleToBuses(47) &rarr; "0 full school buses and 47 people on the last bus" |

 ## peopleToPizzas
-- Assume that 1 person can only eat 2 XL slices of pizza and that 1 XL pizza comes in 10 slices.
+- Assume that 1 person will eat exactly 2 XL slices of pizza and that 1 XL pizza comes in 10 slices.
 Define a function called peopleToPizzas that requires one argument: people.
 It returns the number of full pizzas and remaining slices that those people would eat.

 | Input &rarr; Output |
 | peopleToPizzas(321) &rarr; "321 people would eat 65 full XL pizzas and 4 XL slices" |